 2] Block Website or Domain using PowerShell

 Since the function doesn’t support URL blocking, we have two choices.
 First is to query all possible IP of that domain, and block them.
 The second is to find known official IP ranges and block them.
-The later has lower chances of accidentally blocking other services compared to the former.
+The latter has lower chances of accidentally blocking other services compared to the former.
 That said, if blocking a domain is essential, you can always use another software to block them.

 Resolve-DnsName "facebook.com"